 - Complete the application form here and email to firstname.lastname@example.org

 - You’ll be invited for a telephone or Zoom interview.
 Interviews usually take place in the spring

-- Upon offer of a place you have up to two weeks to accept your place and pay your deposit of £295.
+- Upon offer of a place you have up to one week to accept your place and pay your deposit of £300 + VAT.
 Please note that this is a non-refundable deposit.

 Be aware that places are limited and are given on a first come basis.